AnilSorathiya/room-temperature/README.md

 ﻿# Room Temperature Model and Docker Container

 ## Introduction
 Temperature sensors provides good accuracy when you use in control variables.
-However, when you embedded into a harware device, there are other variables affect the reading of the sensor such as processor temperature, external temperature, any LED attach with the device.
+However, when you embedded into a hardware device, there are other variables affect the reading of the sensor such as processor temperature, external temperature, any LED attach with the device.

 This is `room-temperature` docker container that compute room temperature using ML model taking as input of above variables.
 This container provides endpoints so that it can be easy deployed and call from user interface/app or even internal infrastructure services for further complex computation.
-Please refer the [docker-compose.yml](docker-compose.yml) file for the configuration details.
+Please refer the [docker-compose.yml](container/docker-compose.yml) file for the configuration details.
 This is simple example of linear model here.
 The model has been developed offline and used here to predict the room temperature value through API call.